The Sandhamn Murders

 Seasons one to five comprise three episodes per season, each covering one investigation arc.
 For seasons six and seven there were eight episodes each, with two parts per investigation.
 Seasons six and seven were broadcast as four double-episodes on C More Film and eight single episodes on TV4.
 In August 2020 TV4 announced that an eighth season was in production.
-It was broadcast from 8 August 2022 on C More as three double episodes each covering a story arcs and as six single episodes.
+It was broadcast from 8 August 2022 on C More as three double episodes each covering a story arc and as six single episodes.
+Season 9 was broadcast as six single episodes in April and May 2023, and season 10 as six episodes in August 2024.
+Season 11 was broadcast in six episodes in August 2025.

-Seasons one to five (as Sandhamn Murders) were broadcast from May 2021 on Australian network, SBS-TV's streaming service, On Demand.
+Seasons one to five (as Sandhamn Murders) were broadcast from May 2021 on Australian network SBS-TV's streaming service, On Demand.
 Seasons six and seven followed in July 2021 on the same network.
+Seasons 8 and 9 followed in 2023.

 Morden i Sandhamn seasons one to three were released as The Sandhamn Murders, Vol. 1, a box set of 3× DVD, in March 2019.
 It was issued at the same time as The Sandhamn Murders, Vol. 2, also a box set of 3× DVD, which covers seasons four and six.
 Both box sets were issued in Swedish with English subtitles.
 The Swedish television series was remade as a Polish series, Zbrodnia (English: The Crime), which premiered on October 16, 2014.